salimkhazem/video-penibility/PROJECT_SUMMARY.md

 ## 🎯 Overview

 This document summarizes the refactored and modularized version of the Video Penibility Assessment framework.
-The project has been restructured for better maintainability, reusability, and GitHub publication.

 ## 🏗️ Project Structure